What are the legal requirements for a website? (Updated November 2024)

 What you should do

 At the moment, there is a largely discretionary approach as far as websites are concerned.
-As a rule, good judgement is encouraged.
+As a rule, good judgment is encouraged.
 If you expect your website to serve specific groups of people with identified needs, then providing accessibility features to accommodate such customers would be reasonable.

 For example, if you are providing an educational site that is relevant to people with impaired vision, you should consider adding accessibility features such as a high contrast option or the ability to make text larger.